Sophia Flörsch Bio

 Sophia Flörsch Career

-Flörsch began her racing career in karting in 2005, quickly establishing herself as a competitive driver in European karting events.
-Between 2008 and 2014, she competed in multiple karting championships, becoming the youngest and first female winner in several series.
-In 2015, she moved to car racing, competing in the Ginetta Junior Championship with HHC Motorsport.
-During her rookie season, she made history by becoming the youngest driver to win a Ginetta Junior race and the first rookie to win two races in a weekend.
-Financial challenges cut her season short, but she was running third in the championship and leading the rookie standings at the time.
+In 2015, Flörsch made her car-racing debut in the Ginetta Junior Championship with HHC Motorsport.
+She collected two wins and two further podiums and made Ginetta history at Thruxton by becoming the youngest driver ever to win a Ginetta Junior race, and the first rookie to win two races in a single weekend.
+A lack of funding cut her season short, but she was third in the standings and leading the Rookie championship at the time.

 Driving Style and Strengths